zpalffy/flickr-photoset-jquery/README.md

 Example
 =======
-A simple example is included in this project named `example.html`.
+A simple example is included in the file named `example.html`.
 The example takes a Flickr API Key and photoset id as parameters and displays the photoset on the page.

 Usage
 =====